skyliner2022/bbcAutomationProjectRitaH/README.md

 ## 🐞 Troubleshooting
 ❌ **Issue:** WebDriver on macbook may not run
 ✅ **Solution:**
-- Ensure ChromeDriver has appropriate permissions set in System Preferences -> Security.
+- Ensure webdrivers have appropriate permissions set in System Preferences -> Security.

 ❌ **Issue:** Built-in Maven 3 may not process builds
 ✅ **Solution:**
 - Ensure Maven 3 has necessary resources to run.
 Right-click on the pom.xml -> Maven ->
   Download resources.
 Then sync Project.

+❌ **Issue:** Maven dependencies are failing to load
+✅ **Solution:**
+- Ensure all dependencies are fetched.
+Right-click on the pom.xml -> Maven -> Sync Project.